 A study published in the European Journal of Applied Physiology analyzed data collected from a group of men who took part in a three-month resistance training program [7].

-If the post-exercise change in testosterone levels was important as far as muscle growth is concerned, you’d expect to see two things:
+If the post-exercise change in levels of testosterone was important as far as muscle growth is concerned, you’d expect to see two things:

 Guys with the largest testosterone response to training would build the most muscle.
 And those with the smallest response would build the least muscle.